dcsync/pycobalt/README.md

 sleep functions
 ---------------

-you can call arbitrary sleep and aggressor functions like so:
+you can call arbitrary sleep and aggressor functions like this:

     engine.call('printAll', [['a', 'b', 'c']])